Jeach/jeach-pqueues/README.md

-# Jeach's Promise Queues (jeach-pqueues) [BETA]
+# Jeach PQueues (Promise Queues) [BETA]
 A simple alternative to other complex Node.js Promise libraries.

 ## Disclaimer and Rational
 I'm relatively new to the use of Promises.
 My initial introduction to them wern't so great.
-I found they exceptionally confusing and more importantly, I found the literature was extremely lacking.
+I found they were exceptionally confusing and more importantly, I found the literature was extremely lacking.

-This work was a result of a few hours worth of effort put together so that I could continue moving forward with my project.
+This work was a result of a few hours worth of effort put together so that I could continue moving forward with an initial project.
+I found it so simple and easy to use that I figured I should let others have access to it.
 It should be considered, at this time, unsafe for any production environment.
 It is essentially a few ideas that were thrown together in a few hours and may prove not to be feasible in the future.

 ### Point in Case